 In total, more than 50-percent of total trips to the Broadway Corridor are from those living in neighbouring suburbs outside of the City of Vancouver.
 Central Broadway is also the region’s second largest transit destination (after Downtown Vancouver) with 80,000 trips made per day.

 So far, I have only touched based on the Broadway Corridor as we know it today.
 According to a KPMG study released last week, by 2041 the employment and population of the Broadway Corridor could increase by 150,000 and this would be accomplished by existing zoning and policy.
-This high growth is forecasted even without a Broadway subway and the natural and organic tendency to allow greater density near rapid transit.
+This high growth is in the forecast even without a Broadway subway and the natural tendency to allow greater density near rapid transit.

 Density around the 99 B-Line bus stops within an 800-metre radius.
 The 99 B-Line stops are also the proposed locations for the subway stations.
 As shown below, each of the 5 Central Broadway B-Line stops is equivalent to a Metrotown Station or greater.
 (Image Source: Mayor of Vancouver)